-Dr. Thomas Rando is a Professor, Department of Neurology and Neurological Sciences, Stanford University School of Medicine.
-In addition, he is the Director, Glenn Laboratories for the Biology of Aging, Stanford University, and the Deputy Director, Stanford Center on Longevity, also at Stanford University.
-He serves as the Chief of Service, Neurology Service, and the Director, REAP Program, both at the VA Palo Alto Health Care System.
+Dr. Thomas Rando is the Director of the Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research at the University of California, Los Angeles.
+He is also a Professor, Neurology; Molecular, Cell and Developmental Biology.
+Formerly, he was a Professor, Department of Neurology and Neurological Sciences, Stanford University School of Medicine.
+In addition, he was the Director, Glenn Laboratories for the Biology of Aging, Stanford University, and the Deputy Director, Stanford Center on Longevity, also at Stanford University.
+He served as the Chief of Service, Neurology Service, and the Director, REAP Program, both at the VA Palo Alto Health Care System.

 Dr. Rando earned his MD and PhD from Harvard Medical School and Harvard University, respectively.
 He did his internship at Department of Medicine, Massachusetts General Hospital, and his residency with the Department of Neurology, University of California, San Francisco, where he became chief resident.
 He then did a research fellowship with the Department of Molecular Pharmacology, Stanford University.